DFFB(LOCAL) - REDUCTION IN FORCE: PROGRAM CHANGE

 The Board shall determine the employment areas to be affected.

 Criteria for Decision

-- Professional Background: Professional education and work experience related to the current or projected assignment, including but not limited to (and with factors being equally weighted):
+Professional Background: Professional education and work experience related to the current or projected assignment, including but not limited to (and with factors being equally weighted):

 The Superintendent shall recommend to the Board the nonrenewal of the identified employees within the affected employment areas.